abpuccini/maternal-mortality-project/README.md

 ![US Map 2009](/ETL/Resources/US_2009.JPG)
 ![US Map 2019](/ETL/Resources/US_2019.JPG)

-- Visulized the Maternal Mortality Ratio by state.
+- Visualized the Maternal Mortality Ratio by state.
 Drop down selection was included to allow for exploration of data for all states.  *There is no MMR for the Distric of Columbia and Puerto Rico*

 ![State Mortality Rates](/ETL/Resources/State_Comparison.PNG)

-- Visulized the comparison of insured and uninsured females by state, specifically focusing on medicaid insurance coverage.
+- Visualizedthe comparison of insured and uninsured females by state, specifically focusing on medicaid insurance coverage.
 Drop down selection was included to allow for exploration of data for all states.

 ![State Mortality Rates](/ETL/Resources/Comparison_of_Medicaid_Coverage.PNG)

-- Visulized the Mortality Ratio of States that decided to not expand their medicaid coverage.
+- Visualized the Mortality Ratio of States that decided to not expand their medicaid coverage.
 Drop down selection was included to allow for exploration of coverage (or lack there of) by year.

 ![State Mortality Rates](/ETL/Resources/MMR_No_Expansion.JPG)

 **United States: Ranked Measured Comparisons**

--Visulized how the states with the highest and lowest mortality rates compared against related health care measures.
+-Visualized how the states with the highest and lowest mortality rates compared against related health care measures.

 ![Ranked Healthcare Measures](/ETL/Resources/Infant_Mortality_RHM.JPG)